NeuPhysics/neutrino/docs/matter.rst

-.. admonitioin:: Adiabatic Limit of Nuetrino Oscillations in Matter
+.. admonition:: Adiabatic Limit of Nuetrino Oscillations in Matter
    :class: note

    Before we move on to higher order corrections, it would be nice to understand this phenomenon.